Sixteen Years of Service!

 The Berkeley Control Data 6400 system was put into operation in December of 1966 as the primary system for academic computing on the Berkeley campus.
 Its final configuration as of January 1969 was a 10 MHz 60-bit processor, 64k of 60-bit core memory, 500k of extended core memory, and about 10M words of disk storage.
-The initial operating system was Control Data Chippewa OS but the system was heavily modified by the Computer Center systems staff over time.
+The initial operating system was Control Data Chippewa but later the SCOPE 3.
+The system was heavily modified by the Computer Center systems staff over time.

 In 1968, the Remote Terminal System (RTS) was installed.
-RTS used locally developed hardware and systems software, and connected remotely located Teletypes for 110 Baud batch input-output.
+RTS used locally developed hardware and systems software, and connected remotely located Teletypes for 110 Baud batch input-output, and later ASCII termianls.
 At its peak, there were 160 lines at 110 to 9600 baud, and some 110/300/1200 Baud dialup modems.

 In 1971, the Remote Computer System (RCS) was installed.
 RCS used locally developed hardware and systems software, and provided remotely located medium-speed reader-printer workstations, eventually including the campus UNIX systems and peaking at 24 stations, including several 4800 baud dialups.